Workers’ Comp Insurance FL

 Do you need workers’ compensation coverage if you’re self-employed?

-Must you carry workers’ comp insurance in FL if you’re self-employed?
 The answer is “it depends”.
 If you are in the construction industry, then yes, you do.
-If you are in a different industry, then no, although it is still a wise decision to purchase coverage.
+If you are in a different industry, then no, although it is still a wise decision to get coverage since some clients may ask for Florida workers’ compensation proof of coverage before agreeing to work with you.

 Who is exempt from Florida workers’ comp requirements?